tunsimp/MineSweeper/README.md

 ### Game States
 - **Game Over**: The game ends when a mine is uncovered.
 - **Victory**: The game is won when all non-mine tiles are uncovered.

-### Special Features
+-
+## Undo Feature

+The game includes two different undo buttons:

+### 1. Undo Button on the Game Board
+- This button is located at the top of the game board.
+- It allows the player to undo their last move.
+- To use this feature, simply click the "Undo" button on the top of the game window.

+### 2. Undo Button on the Game Over Frame
+- When a player clicks on a mine and the game is over, a game over frame is displayed.
-The game includes an 2 different undo features that allows players to undo their last move.
-The number of undos available depends on the difficulty level:
+- This frame includes an "Undo" button that allows the player to undo their last move and continue playing.
+- The same undo count limits apply as per the difficulty level.
-- **Undo**: Players can undo their last move up to a limited number of times based on the difficulty level.
+- The number of undos available depends on the difficulty level:
   - **Easy**: 3 undos.
   - **Medium**: 2 undos.
   - **Hard**: 1 undo.

-To use the undo feature, click the "Undo" button on the top of the game window.
-If you run out of undos, you can click undo again or restart to renew the game.
+- To use this feature, click the "Undo" button on the game over frame when it appears.

+If you run out of undos, you can either click undo or restart buttonfrom the game over frame to restart.

 ## Level Design

 The game features three difficulty levels: